revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Ostentatious dress, Tiefling woman
 "Welcome to my boutique"

-Hostile about questiosn related to the bandages
+Hostile about questions related to the bandages

 Tarot Reading
 	- Sun